Nick-Liou/Python_template/README.md

 <!--
-Use  "pipreqs . --mode no-pin" to auto generate the requirements note it may not work recursively
+Use  "pipreqs . --mode no-pin --force" to auto generate the requirements note it may not work recursively
 -->